How to plan a loft conversion

 It can be difficult to know where to start when planning a loft conversion.

-From deciding whether to go for a dormer, mansard or rooflight conversion, to figuring out planning permission and hiring a team to do the work, there's a lot of choices to make.
+From deciding whether to go for a dormer, mansard or rooflight conversion, to figuring out planning permission and hiring a team to do the work, there's a lot to do.

 But it doesn't need to be a complicated journey.
 Read on to discover how to plan a loft conversion.